Skip to main content

 Event Management

-In addition to real-time dashboards and reports, one of the most critical aspects of business operations is handling various events.
-That’s why IDMP provides event management features, along with basic root cause analysis capabilities.
-In IDMP, events can be generated automatically through real-time analytics, or they can also be manually created.
-Each element has its own event list, but you can also view all events across all elements by going to the "Events" section in the main menu.
+TDengine IDMP provides event management along with basic root cause analysis capabilities.
+In TDegine IDMP, events can be generated automatically through real-time analytics or manually created.
+Each element has its own event list, but you can also view all events across all elements in the Events tab in the main menu.

 General Event Information

 Each event contains basic information such as its name, description, and category.
-More importantly, it also includes the start time, end time, severity level, the associated element, and the analysis that generated it.
-Events can also carry attributes, allowing analysis results to be written directly into the event’s properties.
-Additional collaboration features include the ability to add comments and view the notification history for each event.
+It also includes the start time, end time, severity level, associated element, and the analysis that generated it.
+Additional features include the ability to add comments and view the notification history for each event.

-Events can be configured to require acknowledgment.
+You can configure events to require acknowledgment.
 If an event is set to require acknowledgment, and it is not confirmed within the defined resend interval, the system will automatically resend the notification to remind users to respond.
-You can acknowledge the event either from the event detail page or directly from the event list view.
+You can acknowledge the event either from the event detail page or from the event list view.

 Event Attributes

-An event can also have multiple attributes, which are used to record specific values at the time the event occurred—helpful for post-event analysis.
-When configuring real-time analytics, you can choose to output the analysis results directly into the event’s attributes.
+An event can also have attributes, which are used to record specific values at the time the event occurred and assist with post-event analysis.
+When configuring an analysis, you can choose to output the analysis results directly into the attributes of the event.

 Trend Chart Analysis